 The Indian food history is the history of invention in times of necessity and inheritance from diverse cultures.
-Some dishes were invented for the sake of masses while some others were borrowed from across geographies.
+Some dishes were invented for the sake of masses, while some others were borrowed from across geographies.
 Many such interesting stories of Indian food are still unheard of.
-Indian Eagle takes a few picks from the grave of history to share with you on Travel Beats, a portal for Indian Diaspora. ??
+Travel Beats, a community portal for Indian Diaspora, takes a few picks from the grave of history to share with you.

 What is the best sweet of Odisha?
 Undoubtedly, it is Khaja.
 Though the culinary art of making Khaja is a matter of pride for the people of Orissa, the recipe is believed to have been borrowed from the Gangetic plains of Bihar around 2000 years ago.
 The history of Khaja dates back to the Maurya and Gupta empires in ancient India.
 Today, Bihar, Odisha, Jharkhand and Andhra Pradesh are homes to this Indian dessert.
 Each of these states offers a different taste of Khaja.
 The Khaja of Rajgir in Bihar is famous for its puffiness, while the Khaja of Kakinada in Andhra Pradesh is known for its dry outside and juicy inside.